janvanderkamp/Unreal-Marching-Cubes/README.md

 ```
 <img src="https://github.com/janvanderkamp/Unreal-Marching-Cubes/blob/main/doc/grid_noise_1_octave.png" height="250">

-### TODO: add gifs and explanation

-Show how can use successive octaves of noise to generate interesting surfaces

 ## Future Work

 - Run on GPU: it's way too slow on CPU to experiment with the terrain generation